fseasy/snakai/README.md

 source snakai_env/bin/activate
 # install
 pip install snakai
-# pip install -e . # in dev mode
+# or `pip install -e .` in dev mode
+# run snake using QLearning based strategy.
+run_snake -s qlearning
+# `run_snake -s rule_based` to run in rule-based strategy, or `-s manual` to playing the game...
-run_snake -s rule_based # use -h to see comand options
+# `run_snake -h` to see all params
 ```

+> Attention: if you want to run `qlearning` based strategy, you need train it firstly.
+  Just go to [qlearning-strategy](snakai/strategy/qlearning) and run the `scripts'` script to train the model.
+  Currently, about 13 minutes is needed.

 you will see following screen if no exception.